chendwend/Booking_Data_Mininig/README.md

 1. The class Website that recieve the url of the Booking website: "https://www.booking.com" and return a list of the urls of all the different pages that match the user search.
 2. The class Page that will be called for each url from the list mention above and will retrieve the data about each stay that appear in that page.

-For each stay we create a dictionary with the information about the stay (name, location, rating, number of reviews, price and the maximum number of persons).
+For each stay we create a dictionary with the information about the stay (name, location, rating, number of reviews, price and the maximum number of people).
 Then we create a list of all the dictionaries and print it.

 ## The goal